replicatedhq/replicated-field-labs/instruqt/adding-replicated-sdk/01-getting-to-know-the-sdk/assignment.md

    access for the duration of this lab with the username `[[ Instruqt-Var key="USERNAME" hostname="shell" ]]` and the password `[[ Instruqt-Var key="PASSWORD" hostname="shell" ]]`

-Everything else you need we'll do as part of the lab.
+3. An application on the Replicated Vendor Portal.
+We've also created that for you as part of the lab setup.
+4. A customer for that application.
+We've created the customer as well.

 🔤 Getting Started
 ==================